 The Industrial Internet starts with embedding sensors and other advanced instrumentation in an array of machines from the simple to the highly complex.
 This allows the collection and analysis of an enormous amount of data, which can be used to improve machine performance, and inevitably the efficiency of the systems and networks that link them.
 Even the data itself can become “intelligent,” instantly knowing which users it needs to reach.

 In the aviation industry alone, the potential is tremendous.
 There are approximately 20,000 commercial aircraft operating with 43,000 commercial jet engines in service.
 Each jet engine, in turn, contains three major pieces of rotating equipment which could be instrumented and monitored separately.
-Imagine the efficiencies in engine maintenance, fuel consumption,crew allocation, and scheduling when ‘intelligent aircraft’ can communicate with operators.
+Imagine the efficiencies in engine maintenance, fuel consumption,crew allocation, and scheduling when “intelligent aircraft” can communicate with operators.
 That is just today.
-In the next 15 years, another 30,000 jet engines will likely go into service as the global demand for air service continues to expand.